Mnster00/ImageBatchCropping/readme.md

 ## Installation

 1. Go to the [Releases page](https://github.com/Mnster00/ImageBatchCropping/releases) of this repository.
-2. Download the latest `ImageCropper.zip` file.
+2. Download the latest `batchimgcrop_v1.zip` file.

 ## How to Use